Belgian Malinois

 A well-bred Belgian Malinois could cost you anywhere around 1000$-2500$.

-ABOUT BELGIAN MALIN>ABOUT BELGIAN MALINOIS
+ABOUT BELGIAN MALINOIS

 Belgian Malinois come from northern Belgium and were once shepherd dogs.
 They were used to protect herds and farms against any harmful circumstances.